bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 As with some of the other guides I've made, spoiler solutions for the boss strategies and a potential order to earning the achievements will be hidden in a collapsible entry that you must click to expand so that only the solutions you need assistance with will be viewable.
 Some of the more minor achievements will have strategies written outright without a collapsible dropdown so use the guide at your own risk.

+## About the original version of Final Fantasy XII

+In between my playthrough of IZJS and the write up of this guide, a set for the initial release of Final Fantasy XII went live.
+This guide does not specifically cover that set, only the IZJS version.
+There is probably some overlap but I make no guarantees of the content here applying to anything in the original version's set.

 ## Introduction

 Final Fantasy XII: International Zodiac Job System (IZJS) is a role-playing video game developed and published by Square Enix for the PlayStation 2.
 This version of Final Fantasy XII was released only in Japan on August 9th, 2007 and other Asian territories that same year.
 A fan-made English translation patch for this game, and what is used for the RetroAchievements set, was initially released on October 11th, 2009, injecting the official script from the original game's American localization into the game and translating the few new things added in.
 The world finally got a further updated version of Final Fantasy XII with The Zodiac Age, bringing along the changes from IZJS with some further additions and enhancements.